 These aren’t essential in any way.
 The first item on this list, “WP Essential“, is just the WordPress application (which you can easily install for free on your own) plus a few free plugins.
 The only useful thing in this list is “Daily Backup” service to backup your website daily.
-However, other hosting companies (like Godaddy) offer this service for free.
+However, other hosting companies offer this service for free.

 Once your account is set up, you’ll be taken to the control panel.
 The layout is simple, clean and easy to use.
 It’s almost identical to the control panel used by iPage hosting (they are owned by the same company).